 Summary This is the largest peer-reviewed prospective controlled study in the US that specifically focuses on the longer-term outcomes of early diagnosed and promptly treated Lyme disease patients.
 Results found […]

-Lyme Disease Research News
+Lyme Disease Research Highlights

 This study uses total RNA-sequencing of Lyme disease patients’ peripheral blood mononuclear cells.
 Using novel data analysis approaches, three unique groups of Lyme disease patients were identified, each with characteristic clinical and immunological features.
 Data from healthy controls and COVID-19 patients were included.
 Using machine learning classifiers, the study shows that Lyme patients can be distinguished from healthy controls as well as from COVID-19 patients.